Whistler Blackcomb, british columbia

 |Blackcomb||November – May|

-WINTER HOURS OF OPERATION: 9.00 am – 3.30 pm Note: These times are provided by the ski resort and can vary based on external conditions, day of the week, school, and public holidays.
+9.00 am – 3.30 pm Note: These times are provided by the ski resort and can vary based on external conditions, day of the week, school, and public holidays.
 Contact us for all your Whistler Blackcomb vacation needs.

 Learn to fly, jib, and slide in Whistler Blackcomb’s expertly designed and maintained terrain parks.
 Choose between five parks over 99 acres (40 ha) with more than 150 features and 40 jumps; a Superpipe, and a Snow Cross track.

-SNOW HOW TIP: Thirteen dedicated groomers care for the parks; 24,000 + hours are spent each season grooming the terrain parks and each park will be groomed twice every 24 hours.
+Thirteen dedicated groomers care for the parks; 24,000 + hours are spent each season grooming the terrain parks and each park is groomed twice every 24 hours.

 Both Whistler and Blackcomb mountains have their own dedicated Snow School, offering a diverse and interesting variety of lesson packages.
 Choose from private, semi-private, and group lessons; a multi-day camp or clinic to hone your skills, and focus on areas you want to develop — steeps, bumps, or powder.
 The Snow School, has multi-lingual, and specialist adaptive-trained instructors available upon request.
 The terrain is ideally suited for all lesson types, giving the instructors great flexibility to take group and private lessons to the right runs to suit your comfort and skill level.